ashaikh23/IMC-Prosperity-4/README.md

 | `PANEL_4X4` | −14,505 | | `MICROCHIP_SQUARE` | +8,255 |
 | `UV_VISOR_RED` | −13,894 | | `OXYGEN_SHAKE_MORNING_BREATH` | +8,178 |

-The fact that nearly half the book lost money — rather than one catastrophic position — is the signature of an overfit fair-value model failing out-of-sample: the hardcoded `TARGET` curves were systematically off on the hidden path across many independent products at once, so the crossing-only logic kept buying "cheap" asks and selling "rich" bids against prices that weren't actually mispriced.
+The fact that nearly half the book lost money, rather than one catastrophic position, is the signature of an overfit fair-value model failing out-of-sample: the hardcoded `TARGET` curves were systematically off on the hidden path across many independent products at once, so the crossing-only logic kept buying "cheap" asks and selling "rich" bids against prices that weren't actually mispriced.
 No single product blew up; the model was just slightly wrong everywhere, and 50 small biases compounded into a six-figure loss.

 #### Manual Challenge: Ignith Market (Buy/Sell Allocation)